vivshaw/zettel/pages/al-Farabi.md

+---
-tags:: Islam, Islamic philosophy, philosophy, 800s, 900s, political philosophy, Iraq
+tags: Islam, Islamic philosophy, philosophy, 800s, 900s, political philosophy, Iraq
+---

 - hailed as the father of Islamic [[Neo-Platonism]] and the father of Islamic political philosophy
 - primarily influenced by the [[Aristotelian]] tradition